 Free Cash App Money FAQ

 $20 is the highest referral bonus Cash App has provided in the past.
 Unfortunately, at the time of this writing, the offer is no longer available.
 We’ll update this article if that changes.
+Check out our article on the best Cash App referral code to see the top bonus currently being offered.

 In the past, Cash App has paid out bonuses of up to $200 for signing up for a direct deposit and receiving a $300 incoming transfer.
 As with the $20 referral bonus mentioned above, this offer is no longer active.